IBM/prompt-declaration-language/docs/tutorial.md

 The translation of 'I love Madrid!' to Spanish is 'Me encanta Madrid!'.
 ```

 A function only contributes to the output document when it is called.
 So the definition itself results in `""`.
 When we call a function, we implicitly pass the current background context, and this is used as input to model calls inside the function body.
-In the above example, since the `input` field is omitted, the entire document produced at that point is passed as input to the granite model.
+In the above example, since the `input` field is omitted, the entire document produced at that point is passed as input to the Granite model.

 To reset the context when calling a function, we can pass the special argument: `pdl_context: []`.